Blennorea with inclusions. Blenorrhea in newborns Prognosis, consequences and complications

 5. Newborn care items are sterilized, even if they are new.

-At the end of the article, watch a video that talks about the risks of blennorrhea and what prevention should be.
+At the end of the article, watch a video that talks about the risks of blenorrhea and what prevention should be.

-Blennorrhea in newborns is an inflammation of the conjunctiva.
-Blennorrhea is acute and purulent in nature and has an infectious onset.
-Most often this disease causes gonococcus, less often - pneumococcus, staphylococcus, streptococcus, chlamydia.
+Blenorrhea in newborns is an inflammation of the conjunctiva.
+Blennorea is acute and purulent in nature and has an infectious onset.
+Most often this disease is caused by gonococcus, less often by pneumococcus, staphylococcus, streptococcus, and chlamydia.

 Most often, children become infected when they pass through the birth canal of a mother with gonorrhea.
-Infection is also possible immediately after childbirth.
-The source of infection, in this case, will be dirty hands, linen, water.
-Non-compliance with asepsis and antisepsis increases the likelihood of neonatal blenorrhea.
-With an early opening of the fetal bladder, a long anhydrous period, prolonged childbirth, there is a possibility of intrauterine infection.
+It is also possible to become infected immediately after childbirth.
+The source of infection, in this case, will be dirty hands, linen, and water.
+Failure to comply with asepsis and antisepsis increases the likelihood of blenorrhea in a newborn.
+With early opening of the membranes, a long anhydrous period, or prolonged labor, there is a possibility of intrauterine infection.
 In such a situation, the child is already born with blenorrhea.
-Of course, now this unpleasant ailment is not so common due to good prevention, but still remains quite relevant.
+Of course, now this unpleasant disease does not occur so often thanks to good prevention, but it still remains quite relevant.

 The incubation period takes from several hours to a couple of days.
-Both eyes of the child are usually affected in blenorrhea.
-At the beginning of the disease, the conjunctiva of the eye turns red, which, when touched, begins to bleed, there may be discharge in a small amount, which is serous-hemorrhagic in nature.
-Eyelids swollen, tight.
-The eyes of a newborn are difficult to open on examination.
+Blenorrhea usually affects both eyes of the child.
+At the beginning of the disease, the conjunctiva of the eye turns red, which begins to bleed when touched; there may be a small amount of discharge that is serous-hemorrhagic in nature.
+The eyelids are swollen and tight.
+When examined, the newborn's eyes open with difficulty.

 There are three periods during the disease

 1. Infiltrative period.
 On the third day from the onset of the disease, the eyelids become a little softer, the swelling subsides a little.
-At the same time, a purulent thick secret begins to stand out from the eyes continuously and in large quantities, which glues the eyelids, flows down onto the child's face.
+At the same time, a thick purulent secretion begins to be released from the eyes continuously and in large quantities, which sticks the eyelids together and flows down onto the child’s face.
 The duration of this period is 24-48 hours.

 2. Purulent period.
-Suppuration from inflamed eyes during this period reaches its maximum.
-The eyelids become even softer, but they are glued together due to a large amount of pus.
+Suppuration from inflamed eyes reaches its maximum during this period.
+The eyelids become even softer, but they are stuck together due to the large amount of pus.
 The duration of the period is from three days to two weeks.

 3. Period of papillary hypertrophy.
-In this period, the amount of secreted pus already decreases, it becomes not so thick, it takes on a more serous character.
-Papillary growths and folds appear on the conjunctiva, it gradually acquires a healthy appearance.
-The duration of the period reaches from two to four weeks.
+During this period, the amount of pus secreted decreases, it becomes less thick and takes on a more serous character.
+Papillary growths and folds appear on the conjunctiva, and it gradually acquires a healthy appearance.
+The period lasts from two to four weeks.

-Perhaps the most severe complication of neonatal blennorrhea is the involvement of the cornea in the infectious process.
-This usually happens during the period of maximum suppuration.
-As a result of infection and disturbance of trophism, the cornea becomes dull, an infiltrate appears on its surface, which soon turns into an ulcer.
+Perhaps the most severe complication of neonatal blenorrhea is the involvement of the cornea in the infectious process.
+This usually occurs during the period of maximum suppuration.
+As a result of infection and disruption of trophism, the cornea becomes dull, an infiltrate appears on its surface, which soon turns into an ulcer.
 With a favorable outcome, the ulcer epithelizes and only a small superficial spot remains on the cornea.
-With an unfavorable course, the process progresses, as a result, a thorn may remain on the cornea.
+If the course is unfavorable, the process progresses, and as a result, a thorn may remain on the cornea.

-The most effective is the treatment with antibacterial and sulfa drugs.
-Antibiotics commonly used are penicillins.
-They are prescribed to the child intramuscularly, also instilled into the eyes after washing with an isotonic solution.
+The most effective treatment is with antibacterial and sulfonamide drugs.
+Penicillin is the most commonly used antibiotic.
+They are prescribed to the child intramuscularly, and they are also instilled into the eyes after rinsing with an isotonic solution.

 For certain reasons, the child is affected by this disease.

-It causes the baby's body severe harm Therefore, parents need to think about treatment as early as possible.
+It causes the baby's body severe harm, so parents need to think about treatment as early as possible.

-We will talk about the symptoms and prevention of gonorrhea in newborns in the article.
+We will talk about the symptoms and prevention of gonoblenorrhea in newborns in the article.

-Gonoblenorrhea is acute conjunctivitis which is caused by gonococcus.
-This is a fairly severe eye disease.
-It is usually transmitted to newborns from the mother at the time of birth.
+Gonoblenorrhea is acute conjunctivitis, which is caused by gonococcus.
+This is a fairly serious eye disease.
+It is usually transmitted to newborns from the mother during birth.

-If the disease is not treated, the infection spreads.
-From the mucosa, it can enter neighboring tissues and affect the entire body, causing myositis, endocarditis.
+If the disease is not treated, the infection will spread.
+From the mucous membrane it can enter neighboring tissues and affect the entire body, causing myositis and endocarditis.

-Pathology is dangerous because affects the cornea, her nutrition is disturbed.
+The pathology is dangerous because affects the cornea, her nutrition is disrupted.
 This leads to the formation of pus.

-The process is so serious and dangerous that it leads to the baby, and in severe cases to blindness.
+The process can be so serious and dangerous that it leads to the baby, and in severe cases to blindness.

 Causes of the disease